tonich-sh/pjpersist/src/pjpersist/README.txt

   After Load Hook
   'email'

+The store hook fires just once if the object is not new:

+  >>> dm.root['stephan'].usernames.format = 'snailmail'
+  >>> transaction.commit()
+  After Store Hook

 Column Serialization
 --------------------

 pjpersist also allows for the object to specify values, usually attributes or properties, to be stored as columns on the object's storage table.

+Note that we support only a one-way transformation, because object state will be always deserialized from the ``data`` jsonb field.

   >>> import zope.schema
   >>> class IPerson(zope.interface.Interface):